navatharaagi/AWS-SysOps-Docs/README.md

 - CloudFormation templates allow us to declare cloud-init scripts for EC2 resources
 - CloudFormation templates allows the use of regular expressions in certain declarations.
 ### Data Management
-Demonstrate Ability to Create Backups for Different Services 1.Backup Services on AWS and Services that Include Backups 2.Creating and Scripting Automation for EC2 Snapshots Backup Python Scripts link: https://linuxacademy.com/cp/guides/download/refsheets/guides/refsheets/backup-scripts_1470172879.zip AWS—>EC2—>launch an instance
+#### Demonstrate Ability to Create Backups for Different Services
+1. Backup Services on AWS and Services that Include Backups
+2. Creating and Scripting Automation for EC2 Snapshots Backup Python Scripts link: https://linuxacademy.com/cp/guides/download/refsheets/guides/refsheets/backup-scripts_1470172879.zip AWS—>EC2—>launch an instance